mabdinur/starterprojectspring/README_FULL.md

 #### Create a distributed trace

-By default SpringBoot runs a Tomcat on the default port 8080.
+By default SpringBoot runs a Tomcat on the port 8080.
 This tutorial assumes FirstService runs on the default port (8080) and SecondService runs on port 8081.
-This is because the SS_URL hard coded in FirstService and the test url given below.
-To run SecondService on port 8081 include `server.port=8081` in your resources/application.properties file.
+This is because of the SS_URL hard coded in FirstService and the test urls given below.
+To run SecondService on port 8081 include `server.port=8081` in the resources/application.properties file.

 Run both the FirstService and SecondService projects on localhost.
 The end point for FirstService should be http://localhost:8080/message and http://localhost:8081/time for SecondService.

 Enter `http:\\localhost:8080/time` in a browser to create a distributed trace.
-This trace should include a call to FirstService and then SecondService.
+This trace should include a span for FirstService and a span for SecondService.

 To visualize this trace add a trace exporter to one or both of your applications.
 Instructions on how to setup LogExporter and Jaeger can be seen in tutorial 1.
-You can also follow your trace using a debugger and a Java IDE.
+You can also follow your trace using a debugger and tracking the request headers.

 ### Sample application with distributed tracing: otel-example

-In the otel-example/ directory you can find 3 services (FoodFinder, FoodSupplier, and FoodVendor).
-This example is an expansion to the the simplified example presented above.
-FoodFinder queries FoodSupplier and then queries FoodVendor to retrieve ingredient quantity, price and the vendor that carries the item.
+In the otel-example/ directory you can find 3 services (FoodFinder, FoodSupplier, and FoodVendor) which create a distrubted trace using tutorial 2.
+In this example FoodFinder queries FoodSupplier for a list of vendors which carry an ingredient and then queries FoodVendor to retrieve a list of ingredient prices, quantity, and their corresponding vendor.

-FoodSupplier retrieves the names of vendors with a specific ingredient return a list of Vendor names.
-FoodVendor then takes that list of vendor names and the desired ingredient.
-It then maps the vendor and ingredient names to item data (ex. quantity, price, currency) and returns the corresponding inventory for each vendor.
-The list of vendor inventories is then returned by FoodFinder.

-Unlike in the simplified example above, these services do not create spans in an individual controller instead a HandlerInterceptor is initialized which wraps all controllers in a span.
-To propagate the span context in a request HttpUtils is still used and this functionality was expanded to support PUT requests as well (adding a body to a request).

 FirstService is configured to run on port 8080, FoodSupplier on 8081, and FoodVendor on 8082.
 You can download and run the three services.